If-0n/Hit/README.md

 # Hit
-Hit is a discord token grabber maker with a interactive gui!
+Hit is a discord token grabber maker with a interactive gui.
+Its really user friendly and is pretty fast and best part about it no viruses!

 # Features